-This entry point recompiles a PRINT template without user intervention by setting the input variables:
+The EN^DIPZ API recompiles a PRINT template without user intervention by setting the following input variables:

 X: The routine name.
 Y: The internal number of the template to be compiled.
 DMAX: The maximum size the compiled routines should reach.
-Consider using the

-\$\$ROUSIZE^DILF function to set this variable.
+Consider using the \$\$ROUSIZE^DILF function to set this variable.

-3.3.42 D^DIQ: Display
+2.3.41 D^DIQ: Converts Internal Date to External Form

-This entry point takes an internal date in the variable Y and converts it to its external form.
-This call is very similar to DD^%DT.
+The D^DIQ API takes an internal date in the Y variable and converts it to its external form.
+This API is very similar to $DD^{0}DT$ .

 Y: (Required) Contains the internal date to be converted.
-If this has five or six
+If this has five or six decimal places, seconds are automatically returned.